flaviu-gostin/xrd_analysis_workflow/README.md

 - `source venv/bin/activate` (it can be deactivated with `deactivate`, but don't do it now)
 - `pip install -r requirements.txt` (install all required Python packages)
-- `make patch` (apply a patch which adds a try statement to azimuthalIntegrator.py, a pyFAI module, to circumvent an ImportError.
-Without this patch, the analysis will not work.
-See file xrd_analysis_workflow/azimuthalIntegrator.patch)
+- `make patch` (apply a [patch](azimuthalIntegrator.patch) which adds a try statement to azimuthalIntegrator.py, a pyFAI module, to circumvent an ImportError.
+Without this patch, the analysis will not work)

 ### Download raw data and do the analysis